 - Experience.
 Investor claims are a narrowly focused area of law, and an inexperienced attorney who is not yet intimately familiar with FINRA rules and securities arbitration may not be prepared to deal with those unique challenges.
 An experienced FINRA attorney, with a proven track record, deals with these types of claims regularly and knows the process.

-5 Questions You Will Want to Ask an Investment Fraud Attorney
+5 Questions You Will Want to Ask an Investor Claims Attorney

 Investors should look for an attorney who has a focus and commitment to investors' claims.
 The narrower the focus of the attorney, the more in-depth understanding they have of a particular area of law.
 If all an attorney does are investor claims and class actions, their understanding will be much greater.

-How long have you practiced as an investment fraud attorney?
+- How long have you practiced as an investor claims attorney?

 The years practiced as an investment fraud attorney lead to knowledge and experience that gives an investor an advantage in seeking a claim and winning back losses.